 Spend Your Way to Diamond for $40,000 (Or get it free with a card!)

 The Hilton Honors American Express Aspire Card receives Hilton Honors Diamond status.
-Or, if you don't want to pay a premium annual fee, put $40,000 or spend on the Hilton Surpass or Hilton Business Card in one calendar year, and you earn Hilton Diamond status, which would typically take 30 stays, 60 nights, or 120K base points, a substantial investment.
+Or, if you don't want to pay a premium annual fee, put $40,000 of spending on the Hilton Surpass or Hilton Business Card in one calendar year, and you earn Hilton Diamond status, which would typically take 30 stays, 60 nights, or 120K base points, a substantial investment.
 Benefits include the same perks as Gold, plus a 48-hour room guarantee, express/late checkout and guaranteed lounge access (where available).

 Solid Budget Redemptions Around the World